º º º

 What supple lips you have...

 "You want me."
-He stated, a fact sizzling in the dying breeze that accepted its truth, and all around her, the world seemed to stand still, sinking in the glow of the same truth.
+He stated, a fact sizzling in the dying breeze that accepted its truth, and all around her the world seemed to stand still, sinking in the glow of the same truth.
 A truth she didn't want to accept.

 She wouldn't.
-She was Yuuki, a noble civil servant who scoffed at her pureblood prince.
+She was Yuki, a civil servant who scoffed at her pureblood prince.
 "You humor me.
 I don't have time to play with you.
 I've shown you enough of our lovely town.
 Go home and leave me alone."
 In spite of the groomed and precise state of her bags, she shuffled and delved inside as if hunting for contents in the dark.

 Kaname's posture slanted forward as he leaned in her ear.
 "Admit it."
 The heat of his breath made the clinging hair strands on her cheek quiver.